-Andrew Boyle is co-president of Boyle Transportation, a specialized trucking firm that provides exceptional quality, safety, and security to select clients in defense and life sciences.
+Andrew Boyle is co-president of Boyle Transportation, a firm that provides secure, validated transportation & logistics services to select clients in the biotech/pharmaceutical and government/defense sectors.
+Boyle is now a subsidiary of Andlauer Healthcare Group, a Toronto Stock Exchange-listed provider of diversified healthcare logistics services.
 Prior to returning to the company in 2003, Andrew was an investment banker with J.P.
 Morgan.
-He earned an MBA from Northwestern University's Kellogg School of Management and an AB from Bowdoin College.
+He earned an MBA from Northwestern University's Kellogg School of Management and an AB from Bowdoin College, where his academic performance was undistinguished and his athletic career was underwhelming.

-Andrew is vice chair of the American Trucking Associations and is a board member of the American Transportation Research Institute (ATRI).
-He is past chair of the Trucking Association of Massachusetts and is a member of Northwestern University Transportation Center’s business advisory committee.
+Andrew is 2nd vice chair of the American Trucking Associations and a member of the American Transportation Research Institute’s (ATRI) board of directors and of Northwestern University Transportation Center’s business advisory committee.
 He’s also a trustee of Eastern Bank and serves on boards and committees of several non-profit organizations including House of Hope and The Hole in the Wall Gang Camp.
+He is a three time winner of the KGC’s “4th Best Looking Man” award.

 Nick is a Special Agent with the Food & Drug Administration (FDA) Office of Criminal Investigations (OCI) since 2014.
 He is currently a member of the FDA Cyber Crimes Investigative Unit (CCIU).